winniehappi1/ai110-module2show-pawpal-starter/reflection.md

 ### a.
 What went well

 I am most satisfied with the scheduling logic and how everything connects together.
 The system can now sort, filter, detect conflicts, and handle recurring tasks.
+I extended the scheduler by adding a feature that suggests the next available time slot when a conflict occurs.
+This improves usability by helping users quickly adjust their schedule.

 ---